robertdj/Deldir.jl/README.md

 ```

-## Motivation
+# Details

-This is not the only Julia package for Delaunay/Voronoi computations.
+There are other Julia package for interacting with Voronoi cells and Delaunay triangulations.
-I am aware of the pure Julia implementation [VoronoiDelaunay](https://github.com/JuliaGeometry/VoronoiDelaunay.jl) and the Boost wrapper [Voronoi](https://github.com/Voxel8/Voronoi.jl).
+The deldir R package has been around for a long time and therefore it is my hope that the Fortran code give correct results.

-However, Deldir has two qualities that I value:
+Furthermore, deldir has two qualities I value:

 - It interacts well with the bounding box.
 - It returns the area of the Voronoi cells *in the same order as the input generators*.

-**Update 2016-05-05**:
+I am also the author of the pure Julia package [VoronoiCells](https://github.com/JuliaGeometry/VoronoiCells.jl) with similar functionalities.
-I have made the pure Julia package [VoronoiCells](https://github.com/JuliaGeometry/VoronoiCells.jl) with similar functionalities that executes *much* faster.
+The *VoronoiCells* package executes *much* faster.
 Consider the time taken to run the `voronoiarea` functions of both packages with an increasing number of points:

 ![Comparison of Deldir and VoronoiCells](comparison.png)